Around 35°40’12.39″ N 139°45’49.10″ E – right across from the main entrance to Ginza SIX is the entrance to the UNIQLO Annex Store on Rt. 15.

 Cheap culinary snack delights await you @ Don Quijote Ginza.

 Around 35°40’09.81″ N 139°46’03.64″ E, about a block or 2 east of Ginza Crossing is the Kabukiza Theater – one of Japan’s largest, and oldest Kabuki theaters.
 Kabuki is an ancient form of morality play and has survived to the modern day.
+The theater was destroyed by World War 2 Allied bombing but was rebuilt.
 There is also a tiny Japanese garden on the theater’s rooftop.
 Well worth a stop to check out some of traditional Japan.
+Shows are expensive – expect to pay a few hundred dollars.
 If you want quick, direct access to the theater by subway, take the Metro Hibiya Line to Higash-Ginza Station and exit to the street.

 Well that’s it for now.
 There are endless things to do in Ginza and you can easily spend a few days here.
 It’s an absolute must-see if you’re in Tokyo.